The mass air flow (MAF) sensor, on your 2.5L 6 cylinder Suzuki Grand Vitara (or 2.5L Chevrolet Tracker), can be tested with a multimeter.

-Set the multimeter to Volts DC mode and probe the VIO/WHT wire of the MAF sensor connector with the red multimeter lead.
+Connect the red multimeter test lead to the VIO/WHT wire of the MAF sensor connector.

 The VIO/WHT wire is the one that connects to MAF sensor pin 1 in the illustration above.

-NOTE: You'll need to use a tool like a wire piercing probe to access the signal inside the wire.
-To see what a wire piercing probe looks like, go here: Wire Piercing Probe.
+NOTE: The MAF sensor must remain connected to its electrical connector to read the MAF signal.
+You'll need to use a tool like a wire piercing probe to access the signal inside the wire.
+You can see what a wire piercing probe looks like here: Wire Piercing Probe.

 Have a helper start the engine.
 Wait for the engine's idle to stabilize and observe your multimeter's voltage reading.

 With the engine idling, the voltage reading should be about 1.5 to 1.8 Volts DC.

 Now, have your helper accelerate the engine.
 The voltage should increase.